Bad-Dudes-Arma/bad-dudes-site/docs/mod-installation.md

 Download the mod list file and the only mod in our mod list not present on the Steam Workshop.

+ARMA modlist files are valid HTML and can be viewed in the browser to see a visual representation of the list.
+Follow the link and use `CTRL-S` to save the file locally to your computer for import into the ARMA launcher.

 1. [Bad Dudes Mod List](assets/mod-installation/bad-dudes-mod-list.html)
 2. [Killoch's Multi-National Pack (mirror)](https://video.unlimitedbaka.works/@K_MNP.zip)